lsst/rtn-088/README.rst

 RTN-088
 =======

-This is a short description of what we will have in place for the Milestone ”L3 - USDF ready for LSSTCam processing” and the tests performed to confirm it is achieved.
+This is a short description of what we will have in place for the Milestone ``L3 - USDF ready for LSSTCam processing'' and the tests performed to confirm it is achieved.

 Links
 =====